jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit08/emerging_research_in_ann.md

 Another issue is transparency.
 Many AI models are complex and difficult to explain, so customers might not understand why a claim was denied or why their premium went up.
 This can lead to frustration and a lack of trust.

 Then there's the matter of influence.
-AI can be used to guide or "nudge" people toward safer or healthier behavior, which sounds good — but if done without consent, it could feel intrusive or manipulative.
+AI can be used to guide or "nudge" people toward safer or healthier behaviour, which sounds good — but if done without consent, it could feel intrusive or manipulative.

 Finally, if something goes wrong, who’s responsible — the insurer or the tech?
 As the industry continues adopting AI, it will need to strike a balance: using these tools to improve services while being fair, transparent, and respectful of people’s rights.